Papaw99/s5153091_3813ICT_ASSIGNMENT/README.md

 ## Introduction

 This assignment was focused on building a web-based chat application.
 This program was built using Angular for the front-end and made use of Express.js for the server-side communications.
-The data is being stored in JSON files for the time being, however, by the second phase of this assignment, the app data will be stored on a mongoDB database.
+The data is being stored in a MongoDB database that is hosted on part 27017.

 ## How to Run The Application